msheliga1/pj3ReactQLCoalViolence/README.md

                 Eventually able to change line numbers in error msg (at bottom) by adding blank line.s Blanks must be added inside back-ticks.
 Finally found the missing :.
                 Incredible how hard this is to find even when you know it must be before String.
+        Tried getUserById
+            - All 3 of these need to use getById, instead of getOnexxx.
+I couldn't get this working.
+I'm almost sure I tried this on a "new" user whose "_ID" is an ID, not a string.
+Waht a mess.
+                Noted that this code seesm to work in Act21-24.
+What a PITA> Tried saveBook (by username).
+            - Could not get to update books arrays.
+Arghhh.

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)